-- (1) A member of Parliament shall be paid such emoluments, such gratuity and pension, and shall be provided with such facilities, as may be determined by Parliament. - [clause (1) substituted by section 22 of Act 11 of 2005] - (2) A member of Parliament shall not hold any office of profit or emolument likely to compromise his or her office.
+(1) A member of Parliament shall be paid such emoluments, such gratuity and pension, and shall be provided with such facilities, as may be determined by Parliament.

+(2) A member of Parliament shall not hold any office of profit or emolument likely to compromise his or her office.